Alectus/Gep-Cpu/README.md

 The .data-files are to be uploaded to Rom-0 and Rom-1 respectively.

-More background about this project:
+More details about this project:

 https://simulide.forumotion.com/t165-simple-4bit-cpu#806